platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 }
 ```

-The code we've just added extends our API's GraphQL schema and defines
+The code we have just added extends our API's GraphQL schema and defines
 a corresponding resolver for the `likeQuote` mutation.

 We can now load up GraphiQL in our web browser and try out our new `likeQuote`